Irmgarda Kasinskaite-Buddeberg

 About me

-Until 2022, Dr Kasinskaite-Buddeberg coordinated UNESCO’s activities related to the realization of human rights to provide access to multilingual information and knowledge, with particular focus on socially vulnerable groups.
-Her work was centered on the implementation of the international normative instruments, providing policy and technical advice, intellectual leadership in the implementation of targeted initiatives, research and capacity building.
+Until 2022, she coordinated UNESCO’s activities aimed at realizing the human right to access multilingual information and knowledge, with particular attention to socially vulnerable groups.
+Her work focused on implementing international normative instruments, providing policy and technical advice, and demonstrating intellectual leadership through targeted initiatives, research, and capacity-building efforts.

-Since 2017, she coordinated the preparation, organization and follow-up of the 2019 International Year of Indigenous Languages and the organization of the International Decade of Indigenous Languages (IDIL2022-2032).
-She was also responsible for the development of the Global Action Plan for Making a Decade of Action for Indigenous Languages.
-She has also coordinated several projects related to the promotion of multilingualism in cyberspace and the application of Information and Communication Technologies (ICTs) to lesser-used and endangered languages.
-She was instrumental in the conceptual and methodological development of the UNESCO World Atlas of Languages.
-She also coordinated the implementation of the international normative instrument entitled "Recommendation concerning the Promotion and Use of Multilingualism and Universal Access to Cyberspace" (UNESCO, 2003) and other major flagship projects.
+Since 2017, she has coordinated the preparation, organization, and follow-up of the 2019 International Year of Indigenous Languages, as well as the organization of the International Decade of Indigenous Languages (IDIL 2022–2032).
+She was also responsible for developing the Global Action Plan for the Decade of Action for Indigenous Languages.
+In addition, she has coordinated several projects promoting multilingualism in cyberspace and the application of information and communication technologies (ICTs) to lesser-used and endangered languages.
+She played a key role in the conceptual and methodological development of the UNESCO World Atlas of Languages and coordinated the implementation of the international normative instrument Recommendation concerning the Promotion and Use of Multilingualism and Universal Access to Cyberspace (UNESCO, 2003), along with other major flagship initiatives.

 Social media